Why purchase a stainless steel plate on your Heatlie BBQ?

 Heatlie recommends you scrape your stainless steel hotplate clean with a wallpaper scraper after each use.
 We DO NOT recommend scrubbing down after each use to make the plate shiny as the fat or oil residue protects the plate against corrosion and, as explained in the above section, this plate has reasonable heat transfer properties but does not have as good resistance to corrosion as 316-grade stainless steel would.

-Heatlie recognizes that many of our customers purchase a stainless steel plate with the expectation of maintaining the “shiny new look”.
-This can be achieved through thorough cleaning and scrubbing, after each use, with a scourer.
-Non-caustic cleaning products, such as “Glitz”, available from Bunnings or “Grease Lightening” available at BBQ and hardware stores, can be used.
+Heatlie recognises that many of our customers purchase a stainless steel plate with the expectation of maintaining the “new look”.
+This can be achieved through thorough cleaning and scrubbing, after each use, with a non scratch scourer.
+Non-caustic cleaning products, such as “Glitz”, available from Bunnings or “Grease Lightning” available at BBQ and hardware stores, can be used.
 Also, buffing back the plate to its original glory is an option, but this should preferably be a job undertaken by a skilled tradesman.

 Benefits of a Heatlie Stainless Steel Hotplate